phermosilla/msm/README.md

 ## Inference

-To generate embeddings for your scene using our pre-trained model, please refer to the [inference folder](/inference/README.md).
+To generate embeddings for your scene using our pre-trained model, please refer to the [inference folder](/inference/).

 ## Embedding visualization

-If you want to visualize your point embeddings using PCA, follow the instruction in the [visualization folder](/visualization/README.md).
+If you want to visualize your point embeddings using PCA, follow the instructions in the [visualization folder](/visualization/).

 ## Citation